isha2444552/convex_paper/README.md

 1) Run pso()
 2) User will be asked to enter the starting and ending position of 3 UAVs
 3) Optimal trajectories for each UAV will be generated.

+Changes done in code - The modified code generates code for multiple UAVs simultaneously and objective function is modified by incorporating the collison condition among UAVs.